 My name is Sarah Wood, and I'm a licensed marriage and family therapist with a private practice in Claremont, CA. I've been a clinician for more than a decade, and my work isn't just work for me-- it's my passion.

 I specialize in working with people who are survivors of interpersonal trauma, such as childhood abuse and neglect, intimate partner violence, and sexual abuse and assault, or are adult children of alcoholics and dysfunctional families.
 I help clients work through issues of depression, anxiety, low self-esteem, codependency, dissociation and derealization, and more.
 I'm experienced in the treatment of post-traumatic stress disorder, eating disorders, dissociative disorders, substance abuse and dependence, mood and anxiety disorders, and personality disorders.

-I'm a sex-positive, feminist, LGBTQIA+ affirmative, social-justice-oriented, polyamory-friendly and kink-informed therapist.
+I'm a sex-positive, intersectional feminist, LGBTQIA+ affirming, social-justice-oriented, polyamory-friendly and kink-informed therapist.
 Sexuality is an integral part of the human experience, and I believe that all people deserve to work with a therapist who understands their identity and sexual practices without fear of stigmatization.
-I love working with all types of “alternative” relationship configurations and sexual identities, and I'm dedicated to providing a safe space for people to develop a healthier relationship with their sexuality, as well as healthier and more satisfying relationships with others.
+I love working with all types of relationship configurations and sexual identities, and I'm dedicated to providing a safe space for people to develop a healthier relationship with their sexuality, as well as healthier and more satisfying relationships with others.

-I believe that each of my clients possesses deep inner resources of strength and wisdom, and that they are capable of overcoming even the most overwhelming circumstances.
-I believe that people are the experts on their own lives, and I feel honored to walk alongside them on their journey.
+I believe that all people possess deep inner resources of strength and wisdom, and are capable of overcoming even the most overwhelming circumstances.
+I believe that people are the experts on their own lives, and I feel honored to walk alongside my clients on their journey towards health and wholeness.
 I bring authenticity, insight, humor, and compassion into each session, in addition to my professional training.
 My clients often say that I am easy to open up to and easy to trust.